 Social Justice Committee

 Formed in 2007, The Social Justice Committee (SJC) offers a venue for individuals who want to become more involved in improving the lives of the less fortunate in our society.
 The committee has partnered with other parishes located in southeastern Wisconsin.
 The committee addresses issues that affect many Americans today.
 During the past several years, committee members have been working to educate parishioners on fair trade, affordable healthcare, immigration reform, and environmental concerns.
 The SJC seeks to explore and share the social teachings of the church clearly and comprehensively so that its principles can help shape our choices and action.
 Together we learn and explore links between faith and life, and between theology and ethics.
-The SJC meets the 3rd Tuesday of the month.
+The SJC meets the 2nd Thursday of the month (no meetings in July or August).
 The meeting date or location may change occasionally, so always check the calendar.

 Catholics for Peace and Justice “is an organization of people in southeastern Wisconsin who affirm the Church’s teaching on human dignity which upholds a “consistent ethic of life” for all.
 We are concerned about the state of our nation and world.
 We see a world threatened by war, terrorism, growing economic inequality, environmental catastrophe, and divisions between religions, nations, races, genders, and ethnic groups.
 We call on Catholics, and all people of faith, to consider whether their political and economic beliefs and actions are reflective of their faith.”